kantorovich/kantorovich-site/content/event/KI-retreat-2023/index.md

 {{< /abstract >}}

 {{< abstract
+  title="Towards Instance-Optimal Algorithms for Reinforcement Learning" author="Kevin Jamieson" affiliation="UW + IFML"
+>}}
+The theory of reinforcement learning has focused on two fundamental problems: achieving low regret, and identifying epsilon-optimal policies.
+While in multi-armed bandits there exists a single algorithm that is instance-optimal for both, I will show in this talk that for tabular MDPs this is no longer possible—there exists a fundamental tradeoff between achieving low regret and identifying an epsilon-optimal policy at the instance-optimal rate.
+That is, popular algorithms that exploit optimism cannot be instance optimal.
+I will then present an algorithm that achieves the best known instance-dependent sample complexity for PAC tabular reinforcement learning which explicitly accounts for the sub-optimality gaps and attainable state visitation distributions in the underlying MDP.
+I will then discuss our recent work in the more general linear MDP setting where we have proposed an algorithm that is qualitatively very different but nevertheless achieves an instance-dependent sample complexity.
+{{< /abstract >}}

+{{< abstract
+  title="Towards a Mathematical Theory of Development" author="Geoff Schiebinger" affiliation="UBC + KI"
+>}}
+This talk introduces a mathematical theory of developmental biology, based on optimal transport.
+While, in principle, organisms are made of molecules whose motions are described by the Schödinger equation, there are simply too many molecules for this to be useful.
+Optimal transport (OT) provides a set of equations that describe development at the level of cells.
+We leverage OT to analyze single-cell RNA-sequencing datasets and shed light on questions like: How does a stem cell transform into a muscle cell, a skin cell, or a neuron?
+How can we reprogram a skin cell into a stem cell?
+{{< /abstract >}}

+{{< abstract
+  title="Git Re-Basin: Merging Models modulo Permutation Symmetries" author="Jon Hayase" affiliation="UW + IFML"
+>}}
+The success of deep learning is due in large part to our ability to solve certain massive non-convex optimization problems with relative ease.
+Though non-convex optimization is NP-hard, simple algorithms -- often variants of stochastic gradient descent -- exhibit surprising effectiveness in fitting large neural networks in practice.
+We argue that neural network loss landscapes contain (nearly) a single basin after accounting for all possible permutation symmetries of hidden units a la Entezari et al. (2021).
+We introduce three algorithms to permute the units of one model to bring them into alignment with a reference model in order to merge the two models in weight space.
+This transformation produces a functionally equivalent set of weights that lie in an approximately convex basin near the reference model.
+Experimentally, we demonstrate the single basin phenomenon across a variety of model architectures and datasets, including the first (to our knowledge) demonstration of zero-barrier linear mode connectivity between independently trained ResNet models on CIFAR-10 and CIFAR-100.
+Additionally, we investigate intriguing phenomena relating model width and training time to mode connectivity.
+Finally, we discuss shortcomings of the linear mode connectivity hypothesis, including a counterexample to the single basin theory.
+{{< /abstract >}}

+{{< abstract
   title="Developmental trajectory inference in the presence of a growth-induced bias in clonal data" author="Becca Bonham-Carder" affiliation="UBC (now at Mission Control Space Services) + KI"